ThreeSixtyGiving/standard/documentation/about/governance.md

 ### Approval of upgrades

-The Stewardship Committee has oversight of consultation processes to ensure that the needs of a range of stakeholders have been considered and are responsible for recommending upgrades to 360Giving’s CEO and Board for approval.
+The Stewardship Committee has oversight of consultation processes to ensure that the needs of a range of stakeholders have been considered and are responsible for recommending upgrades to Funders Together’s CEO and Board for approval.

-Once a change has been identified and developed through user engagement and consultation, a new proposal for a MINOR or MAJOR upgrade will be presented to the Stewardship Committee, at the next available meeting.
+Once a change has been identified and developed through user engagement and consultation, a new proposal for a MINOR or MAJOR upgrade will be presented to the Stewardship Committee at the next available meeting.

 The committee will be asked to complete a review of the changes, and make a recommendation that a proposal should be accepted; accepted with minor changes; substantially revised or rejected.